EolnMsuk/SkipCord-2/README.md

 - **!whois**
   Lists the names of current Discord members who are timed out / recently left / joined the server.

+- **!top**
+  Lists the top 5 Oldest Discord accounts on the current server.

 - **!rtimeouts**
   Removes all active timeouts from members and lists the affected usernames.